 The UN started in 1945 with 51 founding members.
 New members are admitted to the UN on the recommendation of the Security Council, if approved by a two-thirds vote of the General Assembly.
 Membership is open to any country that supports the UN's mission and is willing to follow the rules and responsibilities specified in the Chater.
 In its early years, Western countries dominated the UN and the General Assembly regularly sided with the United States.
 The Soviet Union provided a balance to Western influence by using its veto power in the Security Council.
 The balance of power began to change in the 1950s and 1960s, as colonies in Asia and Africa gained independence and became members of the UN.
 The UN's membership more than doubled during that time and the new members had different concerns than did the once-dominant Western industrial nations.
 Many of the new members believed the United States was too powerful and the UN too often gave in to American interests.
 As newly independent developing nations began to predominate, they affected voting patterns in the UN.
-The United States found itself in the minority on many issues.
-By the end of the 1970s, the United States had become the primary user of the veto right in the SC.
+The United States had become the primary user of the veto right in the SC.